Akahara/ArgParser/README.md

 - Options are defined in Option Classes using `@OptionClass`
 - Long option names must start with two dashes (`--name`) and are required, short options must start with a single dash and end with a single characted (`-v`)
 - `--help`, `help` and `?` are built-in to display help for an entry point or for the program, they cannot be used as options or entry point paths
-- In doubt see methods in [ArgParserHelper](/src/wonder/argparser/ArgParserHelper.java)
+- In doubt see methods in [ArgParserHelper](/src/fr/wonder/argparser/ArgParserHelper.java)
 - Supported option types are the same as argument types, arrays are supported, options that are specified multiple times will fill the array (eg. `-a val1 -a val2` becomes `String[]{"val1","val2"}`)
 - Option classes can be inherited by other option classes or contained as members using `@InnerOption`

-See the [here](/src/wonder/argparser/tests/ProcessArgumentsGeneral.java) for more details.
+See [ProcessArgumentsGeneral](/src/fr/wonder/argparser/tests/ProcessArgumentsGeneral.java), [ProcessArgumentsExotic](/src/fr/wonder/argparser/tests/ProcessArgumentsExotic.java) for examples with more details.

 ## Implementation notes